 unidentified

-I think the important thing for white parents to keep in the front of our mind is that if black children in this country are not allowed innocence and childhood without fear of being killed by police or marginalized in some other way, then our children don't deserve innocence.
+I think that the important thing for white parents to keep in the front of our mind is that if black children in this country are not allowed innocence and childhood without fear of being killed by police or marginalized in some other way, then our children don't deserve innocence.

-If Tamir Rice can be shot dead in a public park playing with a toy gun, something white children do all over this country every day without the same fear of being shot, if Tamir Rice can be killed, then white children need to be told at least at the same age.
+If Tamir Rice can be shot dead in a public park playing with a toy gun, something white children do all over this country every day without the same fear of being shot.

-We don't get to be innocent.
+If they can't be innocent, we don't get to be innocent.

 And if we would keep that in the front of our minds, then perhaps we would be able to hear what black and brown folks are telling us every day and have been for many years.

-Because if you believe that Acme Brick is putting these bricks around in order to cause all this trouble, you could see somebody who's unhinged and just believes it.
+Because if you believe that Acme Brick is putting these bricks around in order to cause all this trouble, like you could see somebody who's unhinged and just believes it, like seeing somebody who works for Acme Brick and like, you are trying to start a revolutionary war by putting bricks places.

 And the next escalation is assassinating the president or staging giant terror attacks and blaming it on the right-wing patriots.

-And they're going to do it!
+And they're going to do it.

 And are we just going to sit here while the Clintons and the Obamas load up a fuel truck again and blow up a federal building?

-Are we just going to sit here while they go and shoot up a black church with some mental patient they got wound up on psychotropics and amphetamines and amnesics in a hotel room right now?
+Are we just going to sit here while they go and shoot up a black church with some mental patient that got wound up on psychotropics and amphetamines and amnesics in a hotel room right now?

 They punch a couple buttons, it's over.